aousterh/data_model/queries/README.md

 ## Spark (with Scala)

 Next we try issuing these queries over [Spark](https://spark.apache.org/), using Scala.
 In Spark, data is stored in dataframes, typically with one type of data per dataframe.
 These queries involve more steps to run, so we only summarize the key parts of the code here.
-To run the full queries yourself, execute:
+To run the full queries yourself, download Spark in the same directory as this repository (or use our public AMI which has Spark set up already) and execute:

 `../../spark/bin/spark-shell -i spark_queries.scala`